chuymtz/myblog/content/authors/admin/_index.md

 I'm an individual who enjoys making a difference at the technical level but also as a group member.
 I believe that developing valuable tools and insights is an iterative and collaborative process.

-Also interested in computational methods to analyze Multiplexed Immunofluorescence image data.
+I'm also interested in computational methods to analyze Multiplexed Immunofluorescence image data.
 Specifically, I'm interested in spatial methods to draw insights from point-process patterns.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.